Aliases for ABCC1 Gene

 GeneCards Summary for ABCC1 Gene

-ABCC1 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 1) is a Protein Coding gene.
-Diseases associated with ABCC1 include microsporidiosis and dubin-johnson syndrome.
-Among its related pathways are MicroRNAs in cancer and Metabolism.
+ABCC1 (ATP Binding Cassette Subfamily C Member 1) is a Protein Coding gene.
+Diseases associated with ABCC1 include dubin-johnson syndrome and microsporidiosis.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCC5.
+An important paralog of this gene is ABCC3.

 UniProtKB/Swiss-Prot for ABCC1 Gene

 Mediates export of organic anions and drugs from the cytoplasm.
 Mediates ATP-dependent transport of glutathione and glutathione conjugates, leukotriene C4, estradiol-17-beta-o-glucuronide, methotrexate, antiviral drugs and other xenobiotics.
 Confers resistance to anticancer drugs.
 Hydrolyzes ATP with low efficiency.

 ATP-binding cassette (ABC) transporters form one of the largest groups of paralogous protein families that have a wide diversity of functions and substrates.
 Specificity has been shown for small and large molecules, highly charged molecules and highly hydrophobic systems.